 We also have the opportunity to see Patara where archaeologists are uncovering a massive and monumental site, birthplace of St. Nicholas (Santa Claus), besieged by Brutus (the murderer of Julius Caesar) and visited by St. Paul.

-Day 1: Our gulet is about 30 minutes from Dalaman airport at Göcek, a pretty harbour beneath mountains at the head of the Bay of Fethiye, on Turkey’s Mediterranean coast.
-Welcome dinner on board.
+Day 1: Our gulet is 30 minutes from Dalaman airport, at the charming marina village of Göcek, overlooked by the steep mountains at the head of the Bay of Fethiye, on Turkey’s Mediterranean coast.
+From its sparkling ultramarine waters, we’ll look out at a story-book bay filled with islands, and enjoy our welcome dinner on board.

 Day 8: Transfer from our gulet back to Dalaman airport.